moapis/authenticator/README.md

 ## Status

 This project is still under heavy development.
-We've recently deployed a version of the gRPC server and are solving the first flux of bugs.
-The gRPC service and `verify` library can be considere in Beta stage.
-The web interfaces for admin and login are still pretty primitive.
+We've recently deployed a **beta** version of the gRPC and admin server.

-### Todo

- - Write an authorization scheme which can be managed by the system admin to (dis)allow access to certain gRPC methods.
-This impplementation should be easily reusable on servers that rely on Authenticator;
- - Finish the admin interface;

 ## Future plans

  - Two factor authentication
  - OAuth2 provider support